-Prerequisite: CS 4321.
+Prerequisite: CS 4321 with a grade of "C" or better.
 The later stages of the software-development process with emphasis upon design, implementation, verification/validation, and maintenance.
 Also, human factors, object-oriented techniques, reliability, and quality-assurance issues.

 CS 4323 Project in Software Engineering